AndrewDunnGit/INFO601/README.md

-# api-test
+# Rick and morty API application
-testing an api
+testing linking to the rick and morty api using javascript.